 I definitely recommend that families make at least one trip to my home state of Massachusetts and our lovely capital city of Boston.
 There is so much to do in Boston with kids – including museums, historic attractions, and of course, Fenway Park.
-If you are planning a trip to Boston, you may be wondering what neighborhoods to stay in around Boston.
-There are so many options – here our my thoughts on the best places to stay.
+It’s got so much history but is also a beautiful city with delicious restaurants, fun shops, and great museums.

 The Seaport District

 The Seaport District is one of Boston’s newest neighborhoods, and so it’s constantly evolving.
-My son and I stayed at the Element Boston Hotel a few months ago, and loved the amount of space we had in our room.
-Families may find more affordable accommodations in the Seaport, and it’s located near the Boston Children’s Museum.
+My son and I stayed at the Element Boston Hotel a few months ago for a complimentary stay and loved the amount of space we had in our room.
+Families may find more affordable accommodations in the Seaport, and as a bonus, it’s located near the Boston Children’s Museum.